LeventErkok/sbv/SMTSolverVersions.md

       * Version 2.6.0
   * Z3:
       * http://github.com/Z3Prover/z3
-      * Version as downloaded from the above site on Feb 16, 2019
+      * Version as downloaded from the above site on Feb 23, 2019
-      * You should use at least version 4.8.4 of Z3, or compile directly from the sources.
+      * SBV typically relies on latest features of z3, so compiling directly from the sources is recommended.
+If that's not possible, you should always use their latest release.